 Yes, as long as your trail running shoes don’t have crampons, lugs or studs that might damage the equipment.
 However, if you’re planning on using your trail running shoes mostly on the road or treadmill, it may be better to buy road running shoes.

 We hope this comprehensive guide to the best trail running shoes helps to inform your purchase.
-We selected the Salomon Speedcross 5 trail running shoes as our top choice.
+For its waterproofing, traction, and durability, we found the Salomon Sense Ride 4 trail running shoes to be the top choice.

 Many factors go into buying trail running shoes, but we hope this guide helps you find ones that suit you in comfort, price, and durability.